(Museum of history of Science, Oxford, 1967).

 In the plain iron bar frame of this William 111 clock the lower horizontal bars are placed so as to leave unusually long legs.
 The finials are laterally inclined swan-necks ending in spherical "door-knobs."Of the 2 side-by-side trains the going barrel has been replaced by one of much larger diameter and now takes an increased length of wire rope for a 4-sheaf pulley-system.
 The brass 2nd wheels in both trains are lightly built with 8 straight arms expanded near the rim.
 A plate is bolted to the escape wheel to reinforce it.
 Two vertical bars strengthen the frame at the back to support the pendulum cock.
 The pendulum is an iron rod carrying a heavy lenticular bob beating about one second.
 Three pairs of pivot-bars are attached by nuts, and on the front of the frame is an extra bar provided with 2 slots permitting it to slide up and down.
 A lateral projection on this bar rests on the squared arbor of the great wheel and the device presumably works as a maintaining power.
 In the striking train the fly arbor is offset and the locking-plate is outside the frame.
 Drive to the dial is taken from a contrate wheel vertically upwards to the storey above.

-At the top of the pivot-bar, taking the indicator dial and clutched middle wheel, is a small plaque inscribed, "Nicholas Harris de Fritwell com't Oxon Fecit 1699." (shown in the photo on the left)
+At the top of the pivot-bar, taking the indicator dial and clutched middle wheel, is a small plaque inscribed, "Nicholas Harris de Fritwell com't Oxon Fecit 1699." (shown in the photo on the right)

 The clock is mounted on stout wooden corbels projecting from the wall and is not enclosed in the usual cupboard.
 It is the oldest Oxfordshire turret clock with a date and the maker's name.
 The churchwardens' accounts have disappeared and its l8th century history is unknown.